Andrew-Carlson/MechaCar_Statistical_Analysis/README.md

     2) The average mpg for the competition's vehicles can be compared to that of MechaCar's. <br/>

-**The following information applies to numbers 1 and 2 above, respectively.**
+**The following information applies to i and ii above, respectively.**

 * Null and alternate hypothesis for each metric to be tested: <br/>